SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day2-genome_assembly/tutorial_genome_assembly.md

 * You'll need two job files for Jellyfish, one to count the kmers and the second to generate a histogram to give to Genomescope:
 * Here is a copy of the Cloud Leopard Illumina data: ```/data/genomics/workshops/smsc_2023/clouded_leopard_illumina```
-	+ Hint: don't copy these data to your own space.
+	+ Hint: don't copy these data to your own space - they are very big.

 * First job file: kmer count:
 	+ Module: ```bio/jellyfish```